NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     d.
 Configure a standalone CA to issue the template.

-4. On Monday morning, Don rings you and tells you that he doesn’t have his smart card and might have lost it at the coffee shop, but he suspects that he might have left it at home.
-He’s travelling interstate today and won’t get home until Friday.
-He won’t know until then if it is lost or sitting on the kitchen table at home.
+4. On Monday morning, Don rings you and tells you that he doesn't have his smart card and might have lost it at the coffee shop, but he suspects that he might have left it at home.
+He's travelling interstate today and won't get home until Friday.
+He won't know until then if it is lost or sitting on the kitchen table at home.
     Policy dictates that you should revoke his smart card certificate.
     Which of the following reasons should you specify when revoking his